-Green Bay Packers wide receiver Jordy Nelson was carted to the locker room in the second quarter of the team's Wild Card Weekend game against the New York Giants after suffering a hit that reportedly fractured multiple ribs.
+Green Bay Packers wide receiver Jordy Nelson was carted to the locker room in the second quarter of the team's Wild Card Weekend game against the New York Giants after he reportedly fractured multiple ribs.

 Continue for updates.

 Sunday, Jan.
 22

 The Packers announced Nelson is available to play against Atlanta.

 NFL Network's Ian Rapoport had reported early Sunday that Nelson "ordered military-grade Kevlar padding" for the game.

 McCarthy Comments on Nelson's Playing Status

 Friday, Jan.
 20